 Species-specific GRP models for juvenile coho salmon and juvenile rainbow trout will link a drift foraging model (Fausch 1984; Hughes and Grand 2000; Hayes et al. 2007) to a Wisconsin bioenergetics model (Kitchell et al. 1977; Hanson et al. 1997).
 The foraging models will estimate a consumption rate based on stream flow, turbidity, and prey density input data.
-Flow velocity and velocity-dependent capture probabilities will be incorporated into the GRP models for juvenile coho salmon and juvenile rainbow trout.
 The bioenergetics models will predict a growth rate from inputs of consumption, body size, water temperature, diet composition, and the energy density of prey.

 Preliminary GRP models for each species will be developed using data from the 2013 field season as well as from prior Susitna Basin studies.
 Initial model predictions of the growth potential of particular sites will be tested by comparison with the observed growth and distribution of fish captured in those sites.
 A sensitivity analysis will be conducted to identify the most important parameters for further refinement (e.g., Beaudreau and Essington 2009).
 Field sampling during 2014 will focus on improving estimates for these parameters.
 Preliminary growth models will simulate GRP assuming that fish remain within a given habitat; however, final GRP models, developed after the 2014 field season, will allow simulated fish to move among habitats within a sampling location to enhance growth rates.
-Optimal simulated movement patterns will be estimated and compared with the observed movements documented by the biotelemetry components of the Fish Distribution and Abundance Studies of the Lower and Middle River (RSP Section 9.6.4.3.2).
+Optimal simulated movement patterns will be estimated and compared with the observed movements documented by the biotelemetry components of the Fish Distribution and Abundance Studies of the Upper River (RSP Section 9.5.4.3.2) and Middle River (RSP Section 9.6.4.3.2).
 Final GRP models will also allow for inter- and intraspecific competition among juvenile coho salmon and rainbow trout (Hughes and Grand 2000).